United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 • Duly executed resolutions approving the sale and purchase of shares.

-• Share Purchase and Transfer Agreement.
+• Share Sale and Purchase Agreement.

-• Amendment to the Memorandum and Articles of Association.
+• Amendment to the Memorandum of Association.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?